LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 25th Sunday in Ordinary Time - The Greatest and the Least

-The story of the disciples arguing over "who is the greatest" is a wonderful lesson in humility.
-But it is also one of accountability.
-Page after page of the Gospels speak of his unwavering concern for the beggars, the widows and orphans, the homeless, the jobless, the rejected and the oppressed.
+Page after page of the Gospels speak of Jesus’ unwavering concern for the beggars, the widows and orphans, the homeless, the jobless, the rejected and the oppressed.
 But the disciples just don't seem to have a clue.
 We almost seem to hear them protest: "What has this to do with the kingdom of God?
 Tell us instead about holiness and prayer.
 Talk to us about salvation.
 Enough already about the poor!"

 Exultation of the Holy Cross - Promises Fulfilled